jimmybgammyknee/RaScALL/README.md

 ```

-This script currently only accepts __Ensembl__ GTF and reference genomes.
-User can either add the additional fusion targets to the ALL_targets/Fusion directory or specify an alternate directory location for writing generated targets.
+This script currently accepts __UCSC__ and __Ensembl__ GTF and reference genomes.
+The user can either add the additional fusion targets to the ALL_targets/Fusion directory or specify an alternate directory location for writing generated target sequences.

-2. To run custom_fusion_targets.sh using the above fusionPairs.txt file and add them the the ALL_targets/Fusion directory:
+2. To run custom_fusion_targets.sh using the above fusion_file.txt and add them the the ALL_targets/Fusion directory:

 ```
-bash custom_fusion_targets.sh fusionPairs.txt ~/genomes/Ensembl/GRCh37/ref-transcripts.gtf ~/genomes/Ensembl/GRCh37/GRCh37.fa.gz ~/km_ALL_targets/ALL_targets/Fusion
+bash custom_fusion_targets.sh fusion_file.txt /path/to/hg19.refGene.gtf.gz /path/to/hg19.fa.gz ALL_targets/Fusion
 ```

-To generate custom variant targets a tab separated text file listing the gene name and amino acid positions to target is required.
+To generate custom sequence variant targets a tab separated text file listing the gene name, transcript identifier and amino acid positions to target is required.
 Targets can be generated to span more than one amino acid position, but it is advised that the number of amino acids assessed in a give target be limited to 3-5.
-Targets cannot be generated for the first 11 amino acids in a gene as this requires inclusion of bases from the 5' UTR.
+Targets _cannot_ be generated for the first 11 amino acids in a gene as this requires inclusion of bases from the 5' UTR.

 Example text file containing information for generating custom variant targets:

 ```
-cat SNVtargets.txt
+cat variant_file.txt
+gene_symbol transcript_id     pos1  pos2
-PAX5  80    80
+PAX5  NM_016734   80    80
-NRAS  12    13
+NRAS  NM_002524   12    13
 ```
-As shown above, where only a single aminao acid position is desired from the target, this position should be repeated in column 3.
-Where the target should span more than one amino acid position the first amino acid position should be place in column 2 and the final amino acid position in column 3.
+As shown above, where only a single aminao acid position is desired from the target, this position should be repeated in column 4.
+Where the target sequence should span more than one amino acid position the first amino acid position should be placed in column 3 and the final amino acid position in column 4.

 3. To view the required arguments for custom_fusion_targets.sh: